-CAABA contains several submodels which provide photolysis rate coefficients J, also called "J-values".
-The simple submodels READJ and SAPPHO have already been described by Sander et al. (2011a).
+CAABA contains several submodels that provide photolysis rate coefficients j, also called "j values".
+The simple submodels READJ and SAPPHO have already been described by R. Sander et al. (2011).
 READJ has not changed since version 3.0.
 SAPPHO photolysis rates can now be scaled using a common enhancement factor "efact" for all photolysis rates.
-This has for instance been used to simulate the very bright conditions within a cloud top (Heue et al., 2014).
+This has, for instance, been used to simulate the very bright conditions within a cloud top (Heue et al., 2014).
 The updated and new photolysis submodels JVAL and RADJIMT are described in the sections below.